Bankman-Fried charged with paying USD 40 million bribe to China | Law-Order

 FTX founder Sam Bankman-Fried was charged with directing USD 40 million in bribes to one or more Chinese officials to unfreeze assets relating to his cryptocurrency business in a newly rewritten indictment unsealed on Tuesday.

+The charge also contains language revealing that a fifth arrest was imminent in what US Attorney Damian Williams has repeatedly described as a continuing investigation.

-FTX filed for bankruptcy on November 11, when it ran out of money after the cryptocurrency equivalent of a bank run.
-He has remained free on a USD 250 million personal recognisance bond that lets him stay with his parents in Palo Alto, California.
+That unidentified individual, according to the indictment, participated in the bribery conspiracy with Bankman-Fried and "will be arrested in the Southern District of New York.''
+FTX filed for bankruptcy on November 11, when it ran out of money after the equivalent of a bank run on the global cryptocurrency exchange.
+He has remained free on a USD 250 million personal recognizance bond that lets him stay with his parents in Palo Alto, California.

 He has pleaded not guilty to charges that he cheated investors out of billions of dollars before his business collapsed.

-After Bankman-Fried failed several attempts to unfreeze the accounts through the use of lawyers and lobbying, Bankman-Fried ultimately agreed to direct a multi-million dollar bribe to try to unfreeze the accounts, the indictment said.
+After Bankman-Fried failed multiple attempts over several months to unfreeze the accounts through methods including using lawyers to lobby, Bankman-Fried ultimately agreed to direct a multimillion dollar bribe to try to unfreeze the accounts, the indictment said.

+Among failed attempts, the indictment said Bankman-Fried and others he directed opened new fraudulent accounts on the Chinese exchanges using personal identifying information of several individuals unaffiliated with FTX or Alameda to try to evade freeze orders and move cryptocurrency from frozen accounts to the fraudulent accounts.

-The bribe payment of cryptocurrency then worth about USD 40 million was moved from Alameda's main trading account to a private cryptocurrency wallet in November 2021 and the frozen accounts were unfrozen at about the same time, the indictment said.
+A portion of the bribe payment of cryptocurrency, then worth about USD 40 million, was moved from Alameda's main trading account to a private cryptocurrency wallet in November 2021 and the frozen accounts were unfrozen at about the same time, the indictment said.

-Meanwhile on Tuesday, Bankman-Fried's lawyers also sent Judge Lewis A. Kaplan a new to limit him to a laptop and a phone and block him from using any other cellphones, tablets, computers, video games or "smart" devices with internet access other than electronic devices owned by his lawyers that he might need to prepare for trial.
+After Bankman-Fried received confirmation that the accounts were unfrozen, he authorized the transfer of additional tens of millions of dollars in cryptocurrency to complete the bribe, according to the indictment.

+Among those already charged in the case is Carolyn Ellison, Alameda's former chief executive.
+She has agreed to testify against Bankman-Fried, as have two former FTX executives who have pleaded guilty in cooperation deals with the government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)